 but I am of the flesh, sold under sin

-Where a living creature requires the breath of God, it is sufficient to consider ourselves, when live wholeheartedly against this breath, as spiritually dead.
+Where a Living body requires the breath of God, it is sufficient to consider the world – before Christ – as spiritually dead.
 As then we see, because of the fall of man, the life without death meant for mankind was expunged, and humanity became set to live a short while being fully dependent upon the passions of his destructive flesh-born desires.
 Nonetheless, God was not satisfied with the state of His creation.

 For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.